novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 Indexes can be explicitly expose in interfaces so that filtered along these dimensions is simple to access by final user.

-If you need to set an index widget just drag it from de diagram or search for it using wizard object
+If you need to set an index widget just drag it from de diagram or search for it using wizard object.
+Indexes widget hast their specific options menu.

 ## Synchronization

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MjA3NDcwMzUsMTEyNjU5ODc1NSw5MD
-M5NTY0MTUsMjMxNjY0NTc4LC03OTYwMTY5OSwtNjQ2MjMwNTIy
-LDE5NTE4NTYxMzMsLTExMDUxODM0OTIsLTE5NTA0MjUyNTksMT
-Q2MjY4NDU1NiwtMTg3NzMxMjgzMSw1NTU5MjMyNDYsMTU2OTk5
-ODM3MSwtMTg3NzMxMjgzMSwtMTcyODY4MTQyXX0=
+eyJoaXN0b3J5IjpbMTYzOTc4ODQ1NCwxMTI2NTk4NzU1LDkwMz
+k1NjQxNSwyMzE2NjQ1NzgsLTc5NjAxNjk5LC02NDYyMzA1MjIs
+MTk1MTg1NjEzMywtMTEwNTE4MzQ5MiwtMTk1MDQyNTI1OSwxND
+YyNjg0NTU2LC0xODc3MzEyODMxLDU1NTkyMzI0NiwxNTY5OTk4
+MzcxLC0xODc3MzEyODMxLC0xNzI4NjgxNDJdfQ==
 -->